- Download our Moving to Oslo Guide (PDF)

 Public transit passes

 Commuters should ensure they have a ticket when getting onto public transport.
-Most tram drivers cannot sell tickets and it is common to have checks by plain clothed ticket-control agents.
+Most tram drivers cannot sell tickets, and it is common to have checks by plain-clothed ticket-control agents.
 If someone is caught without one, they will receive a hefty fine.

 Buses, trams and trains

 Buses and trams depart every five, 10 or 15 minutes depending on the time of day and route.
-Outside of normal hours, they leave every 20 or 30 minutes within the city limits.
+Outside normal hours, they leave every 20 or 30 minutes within the city limits.

 Drosje (taxis) are a common form of transport in Oslo, especially for people who’ve had something to drink.
 Taxis can be found at stands around the city, but finding one at closing time or flagging one down on the road can be difficult.
 Taxi rides can be paid for in cash or by card, but passengers should let the driver know in advance.
-Fares are steep and go up after hours, while leaving a tip is up to the passenger's discretion.
+Fares are steep and go up after hours, while leaving a tip is at the passenger's discretion.

 Driving in Oslo

-Expats can drive in Norway with their home country licence for up to a year before they will need to exchange it for a Norwegian licence.
+Expats can drive in Norway with their home country licence, but may eventually be required to exchange it for a Norwegian licence.
 When driving in Oslo, expats should always give way to trams and pedestrians.
-Traffic is likely to be calm, as most Norwegians are law abiding and very conscious of Norway's strict traffic laws.
+Traffic is likely to be calm, as most Norwegians are law-abiding and conscious of Norway's strict traffic laws.